hh-xiaohu/Event-based-Eye-Tracking-Challenge--1st-place-solution/README.md

 ```python
 ./train.sh
 ```
-The specific meanings of the parameters are to be supplemented.
+The meanings of the parameters are to be added.